brancisco/jlox/README.md

 # An Exercise In Interpreters

-I'm following along in the book "Crating Interpreters" by Robert Nystrom (2015-2020) to build a better understanding of how interpreters and compilers work.
+I'm following along in the book "Crafting Interpreters" by Robert Nystrom (2015-2020) to build a better understanding of how interpreters and compilers work.

 In this repo I'll be following along with some modifications for the first interpreter "jlox" which is written in Java.